 Note that slight changes to the author's original text, even with a citation, is plagiarism.
-Please review successful vs. unsuccessful paraphrases.
+For guidelines on quoting and paraphrasing, visit the UW-Madison Writing Center.

 Process:

 - If an instructor suspects a student has plagiarized, the instructor will contact the student to discuss their concern. - If the instructor determines that the student has plagiarized, the instructor will decide on a sanction in accordance with the misconduct rules in Chapter 14 of the University of Wisconsin Administrative Code (UWS 14).